Sailing and Walking Adventure for Women – The Inner Hebrides

 (B/L/D)

-Day 7Sail to Mallaig, Land Ahoy! and Departure
+Day 7Sail to Oban, Land Ahoy! and Departure

-Following breakfast we enjoy the short sail to Mallaig and bid our farewells to crew, newly found friends and of course – our wonderful ship!
+Following breakfast we enjoy the short sail to Oban and bid our farewells to crew, newly found friends and of course – our wonderful ship!

-Travel on from Mallaig by train to Glasgow or Edinburgh.
+Travel on from Oban by train to Glasgow or Edinburgh.

 (B)